kwameopareasiedu/docts/README.md

 1. [x] Create a **Typescript** serverless project with a modified file structure
 2. [x] Add/Remove functions to/from your serverless project and automatically update the `project.yml`.
-3. [x] Install all function dependencies at the project root instead of individual function folder roots
+3. [x] Install dependencies in the project root instead of function roots
-4. [ ] Watch files and auto-update function `package.json` to include
-       all `import` dependencies used in all function files
+4. [x] In the build step, traverse through each function's `import` statements, building a dependency graph.
+From this graph, automatically pick out the function's dependencies and save in the function's `package.json`
+5. [x] Build `packages` folder in the correct structure for deployment with `doctl`
-5. [ ] Scan a compatible project and auto-update the `project.yml` with all
+6. [ ] Bundle function file and all dependent files into one file
-       function entries